SummerOak/CrashSDK/README.md

   In step 1, we maybe get a wrong crash IP if the crash is caused by wrong instruction pointer.
 In this case there are no library corresponded to the wrong IP, we need try to unwind this frame by calling convention;

-  However, .eh_frame section not always exist, For ARM, a section .ARM.exidx is exist similar to .eh_frame, So if unwind with eh_frame failed we can try .ARM.exidx; For more information of EXIDX , look here: http://infocenter.arm.com/help/topic/com.arm.doc.ihi0038b/IHI0038B_ehabi.pdf
+  Unfortunately, .eh_frame section not always exist, For ARM, a section .ARM.exidx exist and it is similar to .eh_frame.
+So, if unwind with eh_frame failed we can try .ARM.exidx; For more information of EXIDX , look here: http://infocenter.arm.com/help/topic/com.arm.doc.ihi0038b/IHI0038B_ehabi.pdf